 There is a difference between simply drinking a glass of champagne at home and drinking a glass after having toured the champagne house from which it comes from.
 Not to say that it tastes bad, just that it seems to taste better – or so is my belief after having toured the Champagne region of France this past summer.

 Sparkling wine is not exclusive to Champagne, as noted during my time touring the Loire Valley, but the quality and flavors of the same made it a celebrated commodity helping to put the Champagne-Ardenne region on the map.
-There are many other sparkling wines, but none produced outside of the region can call itself Champagne, and thus it requires a visit to the area to truly immerse yourself in the history of it all.
+There are many other sparkling wines but none produced outside of the region can call itself Champagne, and thus it requires a visit to the area to truly immerse yourself in the history of it all.

 Stay, See, & Do

 It’s difficult to really describe the vibe of Reims since my arrival coincided with the World Cup.
 Everywhere I went, especially when the French were playing, there were crowds on the streets surrounding the open cafes with large television screens tuned in to the games.
-To a certain extent, particularly at night, the scene in central Reims was loud well into the night, but I suspect that it was all part of the overall excitement and energy throughout the country, if not the world, around the games.
+To a certain extent, particularly at night, the scene in central Reims was loud well into the night, but I suspect that it was all part of the overall excitement and energy throughout the country, if not the world around the games.

 I stayed at the Grand Hotel Continental, located right in the center of it all and a short walking distance from the train station.
 From here I could easily walk to all the cafes, restaurants, museums, shops, and historic sites.
-The hotel was once a mansion built in 1862, and though it looks large on the outside, the rooms were cozy and intimate.
-They have a wonderful restaurant there as well, where I often enjoyed a light French breakfast.
+The hotel was once a mansion built in 1862 and though it looks large on the outside, the rooms were cozy and intimate.
+They have a wonderful restaurant there as well where I often enjoyed a light French breakfast.

 Room with a view

 I had a lot of great food in Reims.
-My most memorable was at Cote Cuisine, about a block from the hotel, where I indulged in a serving of asparagus and wild mushroom risotto, with a glass of champagne, of course.
+My most memorable was at Cote Cuisine, about a block from the hotel, where I indulged in a serving of asparagus and wild mushroom risotto with a glass of champagne, of course.

-Stop into walk through the Cryptoporticus, an underground grain storage area believed to be built in 3rd century AD, during the Roman-Gallo empire.
+Stop in to walk through the Cryptoporticus, an underground grain storage area believed to be built in 3rd century AD, during the Roman-Gallo empire.
 It was covered up when an above ground market was built around 1840.
 It was only discovered in 1920 efforts to rebuild the market exposed the row of pillars that have supported the underground structure all these centuries.
 It is only opened during the summer months.

 Of course, you can’t leave Reims without visiting the Notre-Dame Cathedral.
 It is not only a display of 13th century gothic art, but also the place where many French kings were coroneted.
-A tour guided tour up the church towers (yes, climbing stairs is required) is a highlight for any visitor as it not only takes you to the top of the cathedral, but also shows you the inner structure of the same.
+A guided tour up the church towers (yes, climbing stairs is required) is a highlight for any visitor as it not only takes you to the top of the cathedral, but also shows you the inner structure of the same.
 It is was one of the coolest activities of my visit there.
-The Cathedral is self has such a rich history, the marks of which can be seen throughout and I would say give yourself a good day to take it all in.
+The Cathedral itself has such a rich history, the marks of which can be seen throughout.
+I would say give yourself a good day to take it all in.
 It truly is beautiful.

 Another fun tour is that of the Carnegie Library, built after World War I from donations made by Andrew Carnegie.
 The art deco decor is symbolic of many Carnegie-funded buildings I am familiar with (think Carnegie Hall in New York City).
 It now serves as a heritage conservation and reading library for the large university population in the city.

 The mountain is also 950 feet high and is a popular place for hiking and enjoying the outdoors while visiting Reims.
-It is about a 30 minute drive from the city center.
-This is home to the largest concentration of Fau of Verzy beech trees in the world, and is also a popular site for those taking the Champagne vineyard tours, as the tour takes many visitors right through the park which has many champagne grape vines.
+It is about a 30-minute drive from the city center.
+This is home to the largest concentration of Fau of Verzy beech trees in the world and is also a popular site for those taking the Champagne vineyard tours, as the tour takes many visitors right through the park which has many champagne grape vines.

-This is also where city dwellers and visitors a like come to enjoy the unique “tree bar” experience offered by the Perching Bar, an eco-friendly treehouse bar in the heart of the park, serving up some of the most celebrated champagne of the region as well as stunning views of the area.
+This is also where city dwellers and visitors alike come to enjoy the unique “tree bar” experience offered by the Perching Bar, an eco-friendly treehouse bar in the heart of the park, serving up some of the most celebrated champagne of the region as well as stunning views of the area.

 I didn’t get to visit the champagne house of Dom Perignon, the inventor of champagne, but it was enough for me to sit at the hill tops overlooking the massive lands that make up their vineyard territory.
 A visit to Hautvillers will surround you with Dom Perignon history, and the village church where he has been laid to rest is open to visitors.